dmuller189/C-Process-API-Tutorial/README.md

 ### Using `fork()` to Run a Program in the Background

 Now Let's focus on executing a command in the background.
-Conceptually, the background shell operator does what it says; it runs a process in the backgrund and allows the user to continue using the shell to execute more commands.
+Conceptually, the background shell operator does what it says; it runs a process in the background and allows the user to continue using the shell to execute more commands.
  ```c
  int backgroundCommand(ast* tree) {
     int cpid;